 “Everything’s easier when you’re taken care of — when you’re not taken care of, everything else falls apart,” she says.
 “I can go out and play with my kids now, and it’s not an issue.
 You can go do more things, you feel good, and when you feel good you want to participate more too.
 Overall, I just feel better and it’s reflected so awesomely on my family and my marriage.
 It’s just been great.”

 The information herein on "Morbidly Obese to Dropping 130 Lbs.
-Now a Personal Trainer" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+Now a Personal Trainer" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.